 Make sure you have finalised the modules that you intend to take when you return for the next semester at London Metropolitan University.
 You should do this in December, in conjunction with your Hub.

-Visit the IPO to discuss your experience - if there's anything we should do to improve or if you just want to tell us what a great time you had!
+Visit the International Programmes Office to discuss your experience - tell us if there's anything we could improve or if you just want to share what a great time you had!

 Check that we have received your transcript of results.